 People might wrongly assume that you're happy with your current job.
 Challenge this in a positive way by showing that you're keen to explore new ideas.
-Think about the experience you’ve gained, and what you know that you are capable of.
-Also think about how you might get credit for taking on new duties.
+Think about the experience you've gained and what you can do.
 Ask yourself:

 what do you like about your current job?

 Take on new duties

 Talk to a manager you trust about what kind of new duties and projects you might be able to take on.
 These should help the business and help you to develop the skills you need.
 Agree to take on work that you feel comfortable doing.
 Be realistic about how much extra work you can do.

 Ask about learning and development in your organisation.
 If your employer cannot pay for you to learn new skills, can they give you time for independent study?
 You could also ask about working in another team or shadowing someone doing a different job.
 This will help you to understand what a different role is like.

 It might be easier to take on new duties in a smaller organisation, but it might be easier to move between roles in a larger organisation.
 For example, moving on from being a receptionist by becoming a secretary or executive assistant.